Ivanshol/cypresstesttask/cypressStep/README.txt

 By hovering your mouse over assertions in the executions logs you can visually verify the validity of the test by looking at a snapshot of Cypress in that moment.

+Support

+If you have any questions, please write to: sholomitskyiv@gmail.com